tstirrat/Arduinoboy/README.md

 * Push Button selector sets the sync/state modes [(7 modes available)](#modes-details)
 * [mGB](https://github.com/trash80/mGB)
  Mode: Full MIDI in support across all Gameboy Channels, including a unique "poly" mode allows you to play your Game Boy like a synthesizer.
-* Midi Out Doubles as a Midi Thru
+* Midi Out Doubles as a Midi Thru (serial midi to midi out only)
 * "Filtering" data for only sync messages, no dedicated MIDI line required.
 * Can be powered by the Game Boy's gamelink port.
 * USB upgradeable via Arduino.